ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 To increase the visibility of our daily updates, we use Slack Huddles to host stand-ups.
 Slack allows quick and efficient stand-ups in a public space where our conversation can be saved and referenced later.

-### **✅ Round Robin Stand-Up Meetings**
+### **✅ Rotational Stand-Up Meeting Hosts**

-We should use a round-robin approach to hosting our daily stand-up meetings to enhance engagement and shared responsibility.
+We should use a rotational approach to hosting our daily stand-up meetings to enhance engagement and shared responsibility.
 Each team member will take turns facilitating the stand-up, ensuring diverse perspectives and a deeper sense of involvement.
 This approach aims to foster a more inclusive and dynamic team environment.

 The host will walk the team through the board, ensuring each member has a chance to update on their progress and raise any blockers.